Combinatorial Creativity: A New Frontier in Generalization Abilities: Results and Discussion

 \section{Results and Discussion}

 \paragraph{The existence of optimal depths and widths for creativity.} In~\Cref{fig:impact_depth}, we visualize the impact of the number of layers $L$ on combinatorial creativity across all three model sizes.
 Our most significant finding is that for a fixed parameter count, there is an architectural ``sweet spot,'' an optimal number of layers that maximizes creativity, after which increasing depth further can be detrimental.
 For the 100M models, this peak is clearly visible around 8 layers.
 Models that are too shallow (e.g., 2-4 layers) or too deep (e.g., 12+ layers) for their parameter count are substantially less creative.
 Similarly, in~\Cref{fig:impact_width}, we visualize the impact of the width-to-depth ratio on the creativity of models at all three scales.
 Note that when depth is increased within a fixed parameter budget, the model's width (embedding dimension) must necessarily decrease.
 For a fixed parameter count, there is also an optimal width-to-depth ratio that maximizes creativity, after which increasing the width further can be detrimental.
 The optimal $E/L$ ratio occurs between 200 and 300 for all three model sizes.
 This suggests that combinatorial creativity requires a delicate balance between (1) models that are \emph{too shallow and wide}, where insufficient depth may hinder the sequential processing capacity to handle in-memory leaps of thought (which are required to make distant, constrained associations between concepts) and (2) models that are \emph{too deep and narrow}, which suffer from restricted representational capacity that may limit their ability to hold and associate the diverse concepts needed for novel combinations.
+Future work can use our framework as a starting point to explore this depth-width tradeoff in more detail mechanistically.